 - Because of the design’s focus on control and spin, they don’t offer quite as much in the way of more aggressive players.

-Stiga Pro Carbon – The best table tennis paddle for everyone
+Stiga Pro Carbon – The best paddle for Amateur

 Stiga, one of the top names in ping pong paddles–particularly for intermediate players or those who are no longer beginners, but just starting to play in a truly competitive way–packs a lot of unique features into their Pro Carbon table tennis racket.